-CEO GCMI/T3 LabsTiffany Wilson joined GCMI in 2011 during its startup phase, directing business development activities, building strategic relationships and bringing together core members of the medical device ecosystem.
+CEO GCMI/T3 LabsTiffany has spent more than 15 years bringing innovative medical technology from benchtop to bedside.
+She joined GCMI in 2011 to lead its startup phase, establishing overall strategic vision, building strategic relationships and bringing together key stakeholders of the medical device ecosystem.
 Her strong background in medical devices, commitment to fostering innovation and understanding of business strategies have propelled her into a leadership role in the Southeast and brought her into the national spotlight.
 Wilson joined GCMI from Scientific Intake, where she served as the Vice President of Business Development and Strategy, evaluating marketing and distribution opportunities and driving product development projects for the global obesity market.
 Prior to Scientific Intake, she was Vice President of Corporate Strategy and Finance at ACell, Inc., a regenerative medicine and tissue engineering company based in Columbia, Maryland.
 At ACell, she led a broad range of initiatives including corporate finance, investor relations, strategic and operational planning, business development, regulatory, and reimbursement.
-She served as the 2014-2015 President of the Southeast Medical Device Association (SEMDA) and was the Chair of the T3 Labs Advisory Board.
-She is also a Member of the National Advisory Council on Innovation and Entrepreneurship (NACIE) at the U.S. Department of Commerce.
+Tiffany serves as Past-President of the Board of the Southeast Medical Device Association (SEMDA), Founding Member of Medtech Women @ SEMDA, Chair of the T3 Labs Advisory Board, and the Georgia Bio Board of Directors.
+She is a Member of the National Advisory Council on Innovation and Entrepreneurship (NACIE) at the U.S. Department of Commerce.
 She led the Sponsorship Committee of the 2013 SEMDA Conference and has served as the Co-Chair of the Medical Device Subcommittee of the Metro Atlanta Chamber Bioscience Leadership Council.
-In 2015 she received the prestigious Georgia Bio Community Award.
-She earned a BBA in International Business and an MBA from Georgetown University McDonough School of Business.
+In 2015 Tiffany received the prestigious Georgia Bio Community Award and in 2017 was presented with the Industry Growth Award, the highest honor bestowed each year by Georgia Bio.
+She was recently recognized by Inc. Magazine as one of “17 Inspiring Women to Watch in 2017” and one of Becker Hospital Review’s “110 Women in Medtech to Know in 2017”.

 Director, Product DevelopmentMichael Fisher brings 17 years of medical product development experience to the team.
 Prior to joining GCMI, Fisher specialized in program managementand product feasibility with two large multinational medical device companies, several start-up companies, and an academic clinical department.
 He has significant experience in urology, orthopedics, plastic and reconstructive surgery, and stem-cell/tissue engineering.
 In these roles, Fisher was involved in new technology acquisitions, platform product development, sustaining engineering efforts, project team management, tech transfer, and International manufacturing/supply chain.
 He developed and launched multiple products, achieved four successful 510(k) applications, and is a named inventor on more than 20 U.S. and international patents.
 Outside of GCMI, Fisher sits on academic advisory boards at Virginia Tech, lectures on engineering ethics, biomaterials and orthopedic product development, and continues to support the development of intellectual properties with his former employers.
 Fisher earned undergraduate and graduate degrees in Engineering Mechanics from Virginia Tech with specialization in biomedical engineering.